- Share Content Curation: The Art of a Curated Post [Infographic] on Facebook

 - TitleCapitilization.com – This tool comes in handy any time you are wondering which words are capitalized in a title.
 Simply paste your title into the field on the home page and it automatically corrects capitalization errors.

 - UberSuggest.org – This website helps find popular keywords surrounding various topics to help your article rank higher in search engine results.

 - Thesaurus.com – Never underestimate the power of a synonym.
 Often, simply inserting one word in place of another can take your title to the next level.

 Remember, even if a title worked well on the original post you’re curating (it got you to click, didn’t it?), it may not work well for your specific audience.

 For example, at Curata we often curate posts about social media best practices.
 However, we try to put it in the context of content marketing, since this is what our audience wants to read about.
 A recent post showing this is titled “How to Optimize Content For Social Media Success.”

 2. New Image

-To avoid copyright issues and add originality to your post, try using an entirely new image.
+To avoid copyright issues and add originality to your post, use an entirely new image.
 Useful image sites include:

 - Image Creation tools such as Canva